schadokar/logistics-blockchain-network/README.md

 ```

 Open the composer playground in the browser.

+Composer playground is started locally on the vm.

+To access the playground on your web browser, instead of `http://localhost:8080`
+Use `ipaddress_of_vm:8080`.

 Deploy the `logistics-network.bna` in My Business Network not in the Web Browser.

 Note down the admin.

 Scroll down and select ID and Secret.

 Username: admin
 Password: adminpw